-I think most everyone needs this recipe right about now.
+I think most everyone needs this Tasty Meat Loaf in the Microwave recipe right about now.
 It’s that time of year when many of us avoid turning on the oven.
 It makes me sad, but it’s reality.
 Sometimes I “squeeze in” some baked goods on Saturday morning before we leave the house to go camping.
 My logic?
 We’re leaving, so an increase of a few degrees to an empty house doesn’t matter.
 (The fish in our aquariums like the warmer temps and our chinchilla is downstairs in the cooler basement.)
 But making something in the oven for an hour or more, and then having our air conditioner work harder than it already is these days, is not an option.
 However, I still want a hot meal for us most evenings.
 This meatloaf recipe that’s made in the microwave is a great solution.

-- 1 lb. ground venison, lean ground beef, or ground turkey
+- 1 lb. lean ground beef, ground venison, or ground turkey

 - 1 to 2 eggs, slightly beaten